LCMApps/video-quality-tools/README.md

 After creation of the `FramesMonitor` instance, you may start listening live stream data.
 To do so, just run `framesMonitor.listen()` method.
 After that `framesMonitor` starts emitting `frame` event as soon as ffprobe decodes frame from the stream.
-It emits only video frames at now.
+It emits video and audio frames.

 ```javascript
 const {FramesMonitor, processFrames, ExitReasons} = require('video-quality-tools');